HigherOrderCO/Bend/README.md

 single-core performance is still extremely sub-par.
 This is the first version of the system, and we haven't put much effort into a proper compiler yet.
-You can expect the brute performance to substantially improve every month as we work in a proper codegen, and add a constellation of missing optimizations.
-Meanwhile, you can use the interpreters to have a glimpse of what massively parallel programming looks like, from the lens of a Pythonish, high-level language.
+You can expect the brute performance to substantially improve every month as we work in proper code generation, and add a constellation of missing optimizations.
+Meanwhile, you can use the interpreters to have a glimpse of what massively parallel programming looks like, from the lens of a Python-ish, high-level language.